We recycle Glass Bottles, Paper, Plastic Bottles, Cans, Plastic Tubs and Food Waste

 Recycling is good but its better to Reduce, and reuse.

 you will find 5 recycle stations in convenient locations in our building.
-These bins are for plastic bottles, glass bottles and cans, with a separate bin for paper in 4 of the recycle stations.
+These bins are for plastic bottles, and cans, with a separate bin for paper in 4 of the recycle stations.
 There is a picture on 4 of the bins telling you what is acceptable.
 Plastic and paper cups are not recyclable, no matter what the manufacturer tells you.
 This is a “market issue”.
+Glass bottles and Paper can be recycled in our outdoor recycle center.

 Recycle Plastic Tubs inside our building: